Scared leopard stars in midnight drama at tribal settlement in Thane

-After a group of villagers in Thane chased the leopard, the nervous animal chose to hide in another villager’s house, causing chaos through the night
+After a group of villagers in Thane chased the leopard, the nervous animal chose to hide in another villager's house, causing chaos through the night; had visited the locality twice before

 Gajanan Loharkar, a resident of Warli Pada, Thane, will never forget the night of May 23.
 A leopard entered his house by mistake to hide after fellow villagers chased him away.
 Warli Pada is a tribal settlement adjacent to the Yeoor Range of Sanjay Gandhi National Park (SGNP) in Thane.